We all love our pets! Would you like to know how to paint a dog?

 This painting was done with a #4 flat brush.
 A #2 round was used for the eyes and nose.

 Use the brush flat to cover larger areas.
-Turn it upright and use the edge to paint the thinner areas.
+Turn it on edge to paint thinner areas.

 Paint the black of the eyes and nose.
 Leave the shiny highlights unpainted.

-This painting uses 3 oil colors: Cadmium Orange, Burnt Sienna and Thalo Blue, plus Titanium White.
+This painting uses 3 oil colors: Cadmium Orange, Burnt Sienna and Phthalo Blue, plus Titanium White.

-Mix Burnt Sienna with "a little" Thalo Blue (phthalocyanine blue) to make a black.
+Mix Burnt Sienna with a little Phthalo Blue (phthalocyanine blue) to make a black.

 Paint the dark colors.
 The eyes and nose are actually part of this step, but I didn't to take a photo of the drawing before I started painting.